Want a way to beat the heat in New Orleans this summer? Why not get out and head to one of the city’s amazing museums?

-For the sake of the length of this piece, we’ll focus on three (and have a few honorable mentions with links)!
+For the sake of length, we’ll focus on three (and have a few honorable mentions).
 Let’s start with one of the city’s largest, and perhaps most famous museums, the New Orleans Museum of Art.
 NOMA is located in City Park in the mid-city neighborhood.
 It’s accessible via streetcar on the Canal line and costs only 12 dollars for adults (and 8 for students).
 With an ever-rotating and changing series of featured exhibitions, as well as permanent installations, days can be spent exploring this museum before one has truly taken it all in.
 Be sure to check out NOMA’s current featured exhibition on the history and life of New Orleans in honor of the city’s 300th anniversary.
-Also be sure to take a look at their calendar where you’ll find weekly events ranging from yoga to film screenings to free live music.
+Also, be sure to take a look at their calendar where you’ll find weekly events ranging from yoga to film screenings to free live music.

 While NOMA is impressive, it is also only one of the many great museums in our city.
 New Orleans is also home to the Ogden Museum of Southern Art.
 This art museum holds the art of well-known and famous southern artists, while also showcasing the art of lesser-known and up-and-coming southern artists.
 Each piece features a small graphic of the state in which the artist is from on the plaque next to it.
 The Ogden truly is a journey through the south’s art history (and present for that matter) in one building.
 Located at 925 Camp Street in the Central Business District, the Ogden is a short drive from just about anywhere in the city.
 With new and exciting exhibitions throughout the year, the Ogden is a place to spend multiple hours in more than once.
 From after-hours music to photography camps and artist workshops, the Ogden has an event for everyone!
 It is also worth noting that every Thursday access to the museum is free for Louisiana residents!